TeenahApp/mobile/readme.md

 17. I guess we could enforce adding a major for the person.
 24. When updating the information of a member if the server responded with 400 is different of responsing 403.
 8. Design a better design for images for medias.
+29. When sending a login SMS, notify the user to wait, or about the current situation.
+30. Make sure to accept the indian numbers.

 TODO: